Mahkalix/Booki/README.md

 # Booki
 <svg src="./image/logo/Booki.png" alt="logo" class="logo">

-The bookie is a small business which allows users to plan their holidays by finding accommodation and activities in a specific area.
+Booki is a small business which allows users to plan their holidays by finding accommodation and activities in a specific area.
 The users can also use filters to browse the results accord to specific themes.

 ## Languages and Tools
 <p align="left">